olsonjeffery/system_r/README.md

 # Copyright

 - MIT-licensed changes are Copyright Michael Lazear, 2020.
-- All subsequent changes under LGPL v3 is attributed to entrants in AUTHORS.txt.
+- All subsequent changes under LGPL v3 is attributed to entrants in AUTHORS.md

 Every code file in the repository is annotated with one, or both the MIT/Expat and GNU LGPL3 license headers, referencing the `LICENSE.*` files outlined above.